viniciuslunardi/metrics-api/readme.md

 # Metrics API - under construction

 ## Overview
-The Metrics API is a sample project designed to test observability techniques with Grafana.
+This is a sample project designed to test observability techniques with Grafana.
 It provides endpoints to submit, retrieve, and analyze metrics data.

 ## Features
 - Collect metrics from different sources